 We had booked a shore excursion through Princess for the day, as only Princess shore excursion ticket holders would be allowed to take a tender from our ship in Gatún Lake to shore.
 The rest of the passengers would remain on board as the ship turned around and headed to the pier at Colón, Panama.

-On our 4.5 hour tour, we would visit the Gamboa Resort located in Soberanía National Park to take a zipline tour of the jungle, visit the nature center, and climb an observation tower.
+On our 4.5-hour tour, we would visit the Gamboa Resort located in Soberanía National Park to take an aerial tram tour of the jungle, visit the nature center, and climb an observation tower.

 We met our coach to take the 70-minute ride to the Gamboa Resort.
 Our guide was a friendly and talkative guy, who had an encyclopedic knowledge of the history of Panama.
 He shared stories and anecdotes about the culture and social history of his country as well.
 I was glad that he entertained and enlightened us during the long journey to the resort.

-Arriving at the Gamboa resort, we were able to get out and stretch our legs, and inside the large reception area we were treated to rum punch or
+Arriving at the Gamboa resort, we were able to get out and stretch our legs, and once inside the large reception area, we were treated to rum punch or water.
+From here we also had the opportunity to enjoy the view of the Chagres River valley below from the building’s massive windows.

 On to the sanctuary at the reserve, where we were treated to another visit with a sloth, as well as a porcupine and an adorable and very curious anteater!

 The enclosed butterfly garden was next, where we spotted various colorful butterflies.
-We were fascinated to watch them eat overripe banana with their long proboscises, which function like straws.
+We were fascinated to watch them eat overripe bananas with their long proboscises, which function like straws.

 Next was the frog enclosure, where we were able to see quite a few colorful poison dart frogs in a man-made habitat created for them.